 Being human in the time of neuroscience and artificial intelligence involve carefully exploring the nexuses of complexity where valid ideas are nevertheless in tension, manifesting subtleties and challenges that must not be overlooked.
 Each page expresses the existing tension(s) between ideas and within each theme, which emerged in the collective discussions, and are then complemented by insights from NHNAI network researchers.

-Complexity on Education #1: Making quality education accessible while preserving the human development
+Complexity on Education #1: AI and NS in education with respect to human development

-The participants highlighted the benefits that AI can bring to education.
-Starting with digitization, which makes online teaching materials accessible to anyone, facilitating instruction outside class hours, enabling pupils and students to extend subjects seen in class, and making it easier to catch up on lessons when absent, thanks to online school platforms.
-Online discussion and debate forums also enable people who are too shy or less comfortable speaking to express themselves.
-AI presents itself as a virtual assistant that can help with language learning.
-AI-assisted language learning is becoming more accessible thanks to translation systems, which are now indispensable for people with language difficulties or for the deaf or hard-of-hearing, as mentioned in Kenya and France.
-And as language learning partly requires oral practice, conversational robots are sometimes more effective than language books.
-This is exactly what chatbots like ChatGPT can be used for.
-Used wisely, they can be a formidable pedagogical tool, a necessary aid to learning and complementary to the teacher.
-In addition, the complementary nature of AI and the teacher was emphasized several times in the discussions, and this is illustrated in particular in the personalization of learning.
-AI makes it possible to personalize learning paths according to each student’s pace, level and ability.
-As it is physically and cognitively impossible for the teacher to take into account the specificities of each student, AI enables him or her to have an overall view and to identify students in difficulty who are in greater need of support.
+For participants, chatbots like ChatGPT, when used wisely, could be a formidable pedagogical tool, a necessary aid to learning complementing to the teacher.
+This complementary aspect between AI and the teacher was emphasized several times in the discussions, notably with respect to the personalization of learning.
+AI makes it possible to personalize learning paths according to each student’s pace, level and abilities.
+As it is physically and cognitively impossible for the teacher to take into account all the specificities of each student, AI enables him or her to have an overall view and to identify students in difficulty who are in greater need of support.

 Insights from NHNAI academic network: